BackReturn Home

 While relationships should be enjoyable, sometimes the people involved have to work together to handle issues that undermine a sense of companionship.
 That is "normal" and necessary part of having a life companion.

 Miscommunication about expectations can lead to tensions throughout a relationship.
 And further, sometimes people do hurtful things when they are not thinking clearly.
-Is reconciliation possible or if it would it be better to move on?
+Is reconciliation possible or would it be better to move on?

 "Resilience" is the ability for something to return to its proper state after a shock.
 Within the article 7 Things Resilient Couples Do Differently, Paula Davis-Laack describes a few things that people can do to cultivate resilience within their relationship: